-(4) In cases to which subparagraphs 1 and 2 of paragraph (1) of this Article apply, the Federation shall finance one half of the expenditure in each Land.
-In cases to which subparagraph 3 of paragraph (1) of this Article applies, the Federation shall finance at least one half of the expenditure, and the proportion shall be the same for all Länder.
-Details shall be regulated by the law.
+- (1) In the following areas the Federation shall participate in the discharge of responsibilities of the Länder, provided that such responsibilities are important to society as a whole and that federal participation is necessary for the improvement of living conditions (joint tasks): - 1. improvement of regional economic structures; - 2. improvement of the agrarian structure and of coastal preservation. - (2) Federal laws enacted with the consent of the Bundesrat shall specify the joint tasks as well as the details of coordination. - (3) In cases to which clause 1 of paragraph (1) of this Article applies, the Federation shall finance one half of the expenditure in each Land.
+In cases to which clause 2 of paragraph (1) of this Article applies, the Federation shall finance at least one half of the expenditure, and the proportion shall be the same for all Länder.
+Details shall be regulated by law.
 The provision of funds shall be subject to appropriation in the budgets of the Federation and the Länder.
+(4) (5) [Repealed]